Fleetwood F.C. (1899): Amateur days

 The club was founded in 1899 as Fleetwood Amateur F.C. (usually reported as Fleetwood Amateurs) to bring the association game back to the town after the dissolution of the professional club Fleetwood Rangers, and with the specific aim of remaining amateur, to the extent that the club resolved initially not to allow any of the Rangers' committee members to become involved, save for club president G. M. Humphreys, the prime force behind the new club.

 The club's initial ambitions were modest, playing in the Fylde Amateur League (alongside Blackpool F.C. reserves), but the club's first season was almost its last - despite finishing runner-up to Lytham Institute, the club somehow overlooked arranging league fixtures for the following season, and only after an emergency meeting in October 1900 did the club committee agree to continue.

 The club gained its first successes by winning both the Preston & District League and Fylde League in 1902–03, and in 1903–04 the club retained both titles.
 In 1904–05, it claimed a hat-trick of Fylde League titles, and was runner-up in the Lancashire Junior Cup, losing 1–0 to Turton to a goal in the last five minutes of the game.
 The following season it won the Lancashire Amateur Cup, coming from behind to beat Heaton Moor 2–1 in the final at Bloomfield Road.
 The congratulatory telegrams included one from the beaten side, "pleased to be beaten by such honourable opponents".

 In 1906–07, the Wyreporters entered the FA Amateur Cup for the only time, and were unlucky to lose 2–1 at New Brighton Amateurs, the winner coming in the last five minutes after a mix-up between goalkeeper Frank Porter and left-back Anderton.
+It played in the Lancashire Alliance in the 1907–08 season, finishing 4th out of 15.